Explanation of Object IDs and how they are used and assigned in ObjectBox.

 By default, only ObjectBox may assign IDs.
 If you try to put an object with an ID greater than the currently highest ID, ObjectBox will throw an error.

-If you need to assign IDs by yourself you can change the ID annotation to:
+If your code needs to assign IDs by itself you can change the